ranvis/php-ext-cbor/README.md

 - `Cbor\Tag::STRING_REF_NS`
 - `Cbor\Tag::STRING_REF`

 The tag {stringref} is like a compression, that "references" the string previously appeared inside {stringref-namespace} tag.
-Note that it differs from PHP's reference to `string`, i.e. _not_ the concept of `$stringRef = &$string`.
+Note that it differs from PHP's reference to `string`; i.e. _not_ the concept of `$stringRef = &$string`.

 On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced).
-But if smaller payload is desired, it should perform better to apply a data compression instead.
+Note that if smaller payload is desired, it should perform better to apply a data compression instead of this tag.

-On decode it can save memory of decoded value because PHP can share the identical `string` sequences until one of them is going to be modified (copy-on-write).
+On decode, the use of tag can save memory of decoded value because PHP can share the identical `string` sequences until one of them is going to be modified (copy-on-write).

 For decoding, the option is enabled as `true` by default, while encoding it should be specified explicitly.